offbyone/ideas/content/old/general-thoughts/and-more-that-doesnt-blow.md

 Found out other things\... not so happy.

-However, I did (of all things) make the Dean\'s honour roll for science.
+However, I did (of all things) make the Dean's honour roll for science.
 This would be me, bragging.
 Yay!